smyrman/django-jquery-widgets/README.rst

  class MyModelAdmin(JQWAdminMixin, admin.ModelAdmin):
       ...
-      # Use the ForeignKeyAutocompleteInput widget for the ForeignKey field
+      # Use the JQWAutocompleteFKSelect widget for the ForeignKey field #
       # 'user'.
 Let the lookup_fields be 'username' and 'email'.
 Use the
-      # AutocompleteInput widget for the IntegerField 'type'.
+      # JQWAutocompleteSelect widget for the IntegerField 'type'.
       jqw_autocomplete_fields = {
         'user': ('username', 'email'),
         'type': JQWAdminMixin.LOOKUP_CHOICES